-While you may not be able to access it straight away, your super will mostly likely make up a major portion of your retirement savings, so increasing it while you’re still working is like making a payment to your future self.
+While you may not be able to access it straight away, your super will most likely make up a major portion of your retirement savings, so increasing it while you’re still working is like making a payment to your future self.
 You could try adding lump-sum payments into your super whenever you can manage putting more money aside.

 Calculate how much you may need in retirement.
 You may not have as many expenses but you wouldn’t want your standard of living to drop substantially.
 Think about dividing your outgoings into essentials, like groceries and utility bills, and discretionary, like overseas trips and a new car.
 And consider how you’ll cover expenses like home repairs and renovations.